IMAP-Science-Operations-Center/imap_processing/docs/source/reference/swe.rst

     l1a.swe_l1a
     l1a.swe_science

-The L1A code to process counts to rates and then organize data by voltage step and spin angle can be found below.
+The L1A code to process electron counts to rates and then organize data by voltage step and spin angle can be found below.

 .. autosummary::
     :toctree: generated/